-GOYFF serves as the Governor’s faith-based office, recognizing the faith-based community is a valuable resource in addressing social needs.
-GOYFF encourages faith-based organizations in their work, supplying information & resources, and partners with the faith community to better serve our most vulnerable individuals, families and communities.
+The Governor's Office of Youth, Faith and Family (GOYFF) serves as the Governor’s faith-based office, recognizing the faith-based community as a valuable resource in addressing social needs.
+GOYFF encourages faith-based organizations in their work, supplying information and resources, and partners with the faith community to better serve our most vulnerable individuals, families and communities.

 The How To’s of Faith-Based Community Engagement: